 8 Mar 1811 Present off Lorient when M. Allemand made his escape.

-Plymouth 11 Jun 1811 Has recaptured the George and Mary, homeward bound West Indiaman, which had been captured by the Adelphi French privateer.
+11 Jun 1811 has recaptured the George and Mary, homeward bound West Indiaman, which had been captured by the Adelphi French privateer.

-Plymouth 30 Jul 1811 Sailed for the coast of France.
+30 Jul 1811 departed Plymouth for the coast of France.

-Plymouth 18 Sep 1811 Sent in the brig Creole, cartel, from Bencal, with French prisoners, bound to France.
+18 Sep 1811 Sent into Plymouth the brig Creole, cartel, from Bencal, with French prisoners, bound to France.
 She is expected to sail for France tomorrow.

 Circa 24 Sep 1811 chased the French 40-gun frigate Clorinde off the Saintes islands, on her return from the Isle de France, but the latter escaped into the road of Brest.

-Plymouth 28 Sep 1811 Sailed to resume her station off Brest.
+28 Sep 1811 departed Plymouth to resume her station off Brest.

-Plymouth 3 Nov 1811 Arrived, last night, from a cruise off Brest, to refit sails.
+3 Nov 1811 arrived Plymouth last night, from a cruise off Brest, to refit sails.

-Plymouth 5 Nov 1811 Arrived from off Brest.
+5 Nov 1811 arrived Plymouth from off Brest.

-Plymouth 6 Nov 1811 The brig Mary, anchored in Cawsand Bay, parted her cables, and ran foul of the Tonnant, causing severe damage to the Mary ; no lives were lost.
+6 Nov 1811 the brig Mary, anchored in Cawsand Bay, Plymouth, parted her cables, and ran foul of the Tonnant, causing severe damage to the Mary ; no lives were lost.

-Plymouth Dock 11 Jan 1812 Sailed for the Rochfort station.
+11 Jan 1812 departed Plymouth Dock for the Rochfort station.

-Cawsand Bay 25 Feb 1812 was struck by lightning.
+25 Feb 1812 was struck by lightning in Cawsand Bay.
 Several men were stunned and one had a narrow escape : having taken shelter close to the main-mast, the lightning knocked him down, partially burnt his jacket and shirt off his back and side, leaving an impression on his skin resembling a branch of sea-weed.

 24 Mar 1812 captured the French privateer Emelie.

-Plymouth Dock 10 Jun 1812 Arrived from off Brest.
+10 Jun 1812 arrived Plymouth Dock from off Brest.

-Plymouth 15 Jun 1812 Arrived from off Basque Roads.
+15 Jun 1812 arrived Plymouth from off Basque Roads.

-Portsmouth 4 Apr 1814 Will sail to-morrow morning for Quebec with marines on board.
+4 Apr 1814 will sail to-morrow morning for Quebec with marines on board.

-Portsmouth 6 Apr 1814 Went down to St. Helen's preparatory to sailing in the morning with troops for North America.
+6 Apr 1814 went down to St. Helen's preparatory to sailing in the morning with troops for North America.

-2 Aug 1814 Tonnant and Euryalus sailed from Bermuda for Chesapeake bay, where they arrived 14 Aug.
+2 Aug 1814 Tonnant and Euryalus departed from Bermuda for Chesapeake bay, where they arrived 14 Aug.

-19 Sep 1814 Tonnant and Surprise sailed for Halifax.
+19 Sep 1814 Tonnant and Surprise departed for Halifax.

 8 Dec 1814 Tonnant anchored off the Chandeleur islands.